mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 [![](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiTFmf0UeFJAW_FzLF5jSrCoodUaz3uxpm6q50psLcWyLO1Vcz6yKNtR5YCoaSaDvok6lG3-mOiUePGHBUqF104_HuSXWHZMOG1dKEC4EoHiGWRasqW1gQL6uOLfFROONyYHm0HvQrPqAEf3_6YZMpfvpawIDINM9kL3CVJLV7i9Gl7yceY3Nkipm3AtA/s16000/df-to-ff-full-curves.png)](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiTFmf0UeFJAW_FzLF5jSrCoodUaz3uxpm6q50psLcWyLO1Vcz6yKNtR5YCoaSaDvok6lG3-mOiUePGHBUqF104_HuSXWHZMOG1dKEC4EoHiGWRasqW1gQL6uOLfFROONyYHm0HvQrPqAEf3_6YZMpfvpawIDINM9kL3CVJLV7i9Gl7yceY3Nkipm3AtA/s780/df-to-ff-full-curves.png)

-Since the paper uses averaged data, the curves are rather smooth except for the high frequency part starting at **6.3 kHz** which reflects the effect of the pinna filtering and the ear canal resonance.
+Since the paper uses averaged data, the curves are rather smooth except for the high frequency part starting at **6.3 kHz**, which reflects the effect of the pinna filtering and the ear canal resonance.
 Thus, I decided to have two versions for each compensation curve: a complete one, and the one which only goes up to **5 kHz**.
-When applying the "complete DF-to-FF at the eardrum" curve to the "Mid Only" component I could indeed make it sound more "frontal" (when using Shure SRH1840 headphones, at least).
+When applying the "complete DF-to-FF at the eardrum" curve to the "Mid Only", component I could indeed make it sound more "frontal" (when using Shure SRH1840 headphones, at least).
 While applying the "low pass FF-to-DF at the eardrum" compensation to the "Side Only" component makes it more "enveloping."

 ### The Effect of Adding Harmonic Distortion

-Yet another suprising effect which I have discovered myself is how adding harmonic distortions affects apparent source width (ASW).
-By adding to the "Mid Only" reverb the 2nd harmonic I could make it sound more "focused."
+Yet another surprising effect which I have discovered myself is how adding harmonic distortions affects apparent source width (ASW).
+By adding to the "Mid Only" reverb the 2nd harmonic, I could make it sound more "focused."
 While adding the 3rd harmonic to the "Side Only" reverb makes it even wider.
 Just to reiterate, the harmonics are only added to reverbs, not to the direct sound, thus the overall level of added harmonics is minimal.